Our History curriculum is based on the learning objectives set out in the National Curriculum 2014 document.

 In Key Stage 2 they explore key events in local history such as the English Civil War and the Battle of Sedgemoor, the Romans, Saxons and Vikings, Ancient Egypt, Ancient Greece and Ancient British History such as the Iron Age and Bronze Age.
 They will also study an ancient civilisation such as the Mayans or Benin.
 A historical theme through history will also be studied such as 'Explorers' or 'Monarchs'.

-History is brought to life through visitors coming in to school for themed days and visits to local areas of historical importance such as the Roman Baths and Glastonbry Abbey.
+The local area is also fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.
+Planning is informed by and aligned with the national curriculum and will (where possible) feature a trip or a visitor to enhance the children’s learning and understanding of the focus.
+History is brought to life through visitors coming in to school for themed days and visits to local areas of historical importance such as the Roman Baths and Glastonbury Abbey.
 The children take part in annual performances often with an historical theme, bringing history alive and enabling children to be immersed in the period.